Updated on October 26, 2022

 The darker, thicker lines on the project are the debossing lines to use with the fine debossing tip.

-Click the green Make It button.
-On the mat preview page you will see next to each mat what is going to happen with each material.
-For example, the white paper will use the scoring tool, fine debossing tip, and a fine point blade to cut.
+For example, the white paper will use the scoring tool, a fine debossing tip, and a fine point blade to cut.
 Click the green Continue button.

 This Just Because card is sure to brighten someone’s day.
 The debossing lines are subtle on the background but give it a nice dimension.
 And I love the look of the debossed words on the foil posterboard!

-Sending You Love Card – Just Because Cards
+Sending You Love Card

-Create a sending you love card to show someone just how much you care.
+Create a sending-you love card to show someone just how much you care.

 Supplies: